Improved bounds on Fourier entropy and Min-entropy: Introduction

 \end{conjecture} The original motivation of Friedgut and Kalai for the FEI conjecture came from studying threshold phenomena of monotone graph properties in random graphs~\cite{FK96}.
 For example, resolving the FEI conjecture would imply that every threshold interval of a monotone graph property on $n$ vertices is of length at most $c(\log n)^{-2}$ (for some universal constant $c>0$).
-The current best upper bound, proven by Bourgain and Kalai~\cite{BK97}, is $c_\varepsilon(\log n)^{-2+\varepsilon}$ for every~$\varepsilon >0$.

-Besides this application, the FEI conjecture is known to imply the famous Kahn-Kalai-Linial theorem~\cite{KKL88} (otherwise referred to as the KKL theorem).
-The KKL theorem was one of the first major applications of Fourier analysis to understand properties of Boolean functions and has since found its application in various areas of theoretical computer science.
+Bourgain and Kalai~\cite{BK97} proved a bound of $c_\varepsilon(\log n)^{-2+\varepsilon}$ for every~$\varepsilon >0$.
+A very recent work of Kelman et al.~\cite{KKLMS19} improved this bound to $O((\log\log n)^2/(\log n)^2)$ by establishing nearly optimal bounds on Fourier Min-entropy.
+In general, it implies sharper bounds on the threshold interval of transitively symmetric functions.